How to be a Responsible Traveler - Planeta.com

-Global tourism has matured and offers options for travelers wishing their journeys to be as eco-friendly, people-friendly and place-friendly as possible.
-While there is no standard definition that used by locals and visitors alike, most travelers simply want to have a good trip that causes no harm and most locals want to please visitors who are themselves respectful.
+Travel around the globe continues to mature and offer options for travelers wishing their journeys to be as eco-friendly, people-friendly, and place-friendly as possible.

+While there are few standard definitions used by locals and visitors alike, most travelers simply want to have a good trip that causes no harm and most locals want to please visitors who are themselves respectful.

 A growing number of travelers want their journeys to be less invasive and more beneficial to the local community.
 They want to better understand the culture of the places they visit.
 Responsible travel is about treating others the way they wish to be treated.
 While tourism campaigns have long touted ‘destinations’ — in fact we are simply entering a place that is someone else’s home.